Marcus Semien Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 20th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers' 4.39 team ERA ranks 20th across all league pitching staffs.
+- The Tigers have a 4.36 team ERA that ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to allow 92 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to rank 20th in baseball in home runs given up (94 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.